Ziggiphase001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that prints result of power over divide
 Script that shows result of power to love
 Script changes base2 to base10
+Script that prints all combination of letter except oo